-Our corporate headquarters is currently located in Stamford, Connecticut where we lease approximately 8,600 square feet for \$28,960 a month during 2008, pursuant to a lease that includes annual rent escalations, which expires on March 31, 2019.
+Our corporate headquarters is currently located in Stamford, Connecticut where we lease approximately 8,600 square feet for \$29,218 a month during 2009, pursuant to a lease that includes annual rent escalations, which expires on March 31, 2019.

-In September 2003, the Company and Kanders & Company, an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants to lease approximately 11,500 square feet in Stamford, Connecticut.
-The Company and Kanders & Company have initially agreed to allocate the total lease payments of \$24,438 per month on the basis of Kanders & Company renting 2,900 square feet initially for \$6,163 per month, and the Company renting 8,600 square feet initially for \$18,275 per month, which are subject to increase during the term of the lease.
-Presently the Company pays \$22,960 a month for its portion of the lease.
+In September 2003, the Company and Kanders & Company, an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants with Kanders & Company to lease approximately 11,500 square feet in Stamford, Connecticut.
+Presently the Company pays \$29,218 a month for its 75% portion of the lease.
+Kanders & Company pays \$9,739 month for its 25% portion of the lease.
+Rent expense is recognized on a straight line basis.
 The lease provides the co-tenants with an option to terminate the lease in years eight and ten in consideration for a termination payment.
 The Company and Kanders & Company agreed to pay for their proportionate share of the build-out construction costs, fixtures, equipment and furnishings related to preparation of the space.
 In connection with the lease, the Company obtained a stand-by letter of credit in the amount of \$850,000 to secure lease obligations for the Stamford facility.
-The bank that issued the letter of credit holds an \$850,000 deposit against the letter of credit.
-Kanders & Company reimburses the Company for a pro rata portion of the approximately \$5,000 annual cost of the letter of credit.
+Kanders & Company reimburses the Company for a pro rata portion of the approximately \$4,500 annual cost of the letter of credit.